Nathan-Bitzko/Lindenmayer-fractal/README.md

 # Lindenmayer-fractal
 python program to generate Lindenmayer fractals

+#ToDo - add loading bar, big fractals can take a while to generate with no indication that it is happening to the user

 axiom is the starting rule. ignore vars are vars to draw a transparent line for angle is the angle to turn when a + or - is found. - turns right + turns left. "[" logs current location and angle and "]" returns to last logged location. iterations is the number times